Trail running shoes vs hiking shoes: Your best bet for exploring the outdoors

 This consideration gets a bit trickier.
 Simply put, hiking shoes are going to offer more support and protection while out on the trails.
 With that being said, one must consider how much support you'll actually need based on your activity and its duration.

-If you're going out for a quick day hike with a partner on vacation, you might actually find the greater level of support a hiking shoe offers to be too stiff and uncomfortable.
+If you're going out for a quick day hike with a partner on holiday, you might actually find the greater level of support a hiking shoe offers to be too stiff and uncomfortable.

 4. Comfort and breathability

-I'm lumping these two together because a shoe that isn't breathable on a hot day in the desert or a 10-mile trail run on a humid day is going to get uncomfortable pretty quickly.
+I'm lumping these two together because a shoe that isn't breathable on a hot day on the hills or a 16K trail run on a humid day is going to get uncomfortable pretty quickly.
 The advantage for this consideration goes to trail running shoes.
 Again, with the outlier being the need for a heavy pack and many, many hours on your feet (we'd probably recommend hiking boots, here).
 Trail running shoes are commonly more cushioned, breathable, and move more fluidly and naturally with your foot strike.

 Long answer short, it depends on where and how you're using the shoes.
 Hiking shoes commonly have great traction with their tacky outsole and deep lugs.
 The stiffness of a hiking shoe allows you to move more efficiently over roots and rocks with the shoe itself taking much of the load.
 Some trail running shoes, on the other hand, are specifically designed for running or moving through mud with almost dagger-like lugs.
 That's a long way of saying, more or less, it's a tie here.